-- solutions that make vehicles lighter and more aerodynamic; - · emission-control systems; - support for new hybrid and electric powertrains.
+- · emission-control systems: - support for new hybrid and electric powertrains.

 Lighter and more aerodynamic vehicles play an important role in helping to meet the carbon emission thresholds set by the European Union and governments in various Plastic Omnium Group host countries.
-These thresholds call for a weighted average of 130 grams of $\rm CO_2$ per kilometer for all vehicles sold by carmakers registered in the European Union in one year beginning in 2015 and are backed by financial penalties on excess emissions for manufacturers who fail to comply.
+These thresholds call for a weighted average of 130 grams of ${\rm CO_2}$ per kilometer for all vehicles sold by carmakers registered in the European Union in one year beginning in 2015 and are backed by financial penalties on excess emissions for manufacturers who fail to comply.